ciuc123/salary-compare/documentation/sometimes.md

 }
 ```

-3. Add the component between or below the counters.
-To refresh the ad every X seconds, you can unmount/remount the component (toggle a key) or clear and re-append the script.

 Caveats
 - Ad blockers may hide Carbon Ads during development.
 Test with adblock disabled.
 - Carbon's policies and script may change; follow their dashboard instructions.
 - Consider privacy and GDPR compliance depending on your audience.